hsulab-arc/COMBINE/README.md

 2. Count Matrices:
    - CSV files containing count matrices for each paired set of reads
    - Matrix dimensions: 156 x 156
-   - Each cell represents the count of specific vector combinations
+   - Each cell represents the count of specific bivalent domain combinations

 ## Description of additional files